 You will be asked about your symptoms and health history.
 A physical exam will be done.

 Your blood may be tested.

 You may have more tests to find the cause of your infection.

 You will be treated right away.
 If not, your life may be at risk.

 You will be given antibiotics.
 Other medicines may be given to treat the type of infection you have.

 Tests to find the cause of your infection can take a few days.
 Your medicine may be changed based on the results.

-Some with neutropenia have a high risk for developing infection.
-Preventive antibiotics may be prescribed to help stop infections before they develop.
+Some people with this health problem are at high risk for infection.
+Antibiotics may be prescribed to help stop them before they happen.

 American Cancer Society